DannyNemer/dantil/README.md

 #### Arguments
 1. `object` *(Object)*: The object to print.
-2. `[logThisLine]` *(boolean)*: Specify logging the line where this function is called instead of the line which invoked the currently executing module.
+2. `[logThisLine]` *(boolean)*: Specify logging the line where this method is called instead of the line which invoked the currently executing module.

 #### Example
 ```js